tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-requests.md

 ## Future Cycles

-After completion of Cycle 3, subsequent cycles will be added here:
+After completion of Cycle 4, subsequent cycles will be added here:

-- **Cycle 4**: Expand Command Simplification
 - **Cycle 5**: Testing and Refinement